min2ha/ukwa-site/content/target/43508/index.en.md

   "subject": "EU Referendum"
 }

-# gair rhydd: What impact will Brexit have upon the British economy?

 An article in  the University of Cardiff newspaper considering the economic implications of a Brexit vote.